-Something amazing happens when you take photos in sequence and stitch them together as a cohesive sped-up video.
-Time-lapses are becoming one of my favorite mediums to work in.
+Something amazing happens when you take sequencial photos and stitch them together as a cohesive video.
+Time-lapses are now one of my favorite mediums to work in.

 In this time-lapse with recorded footage from what used to be our back yard in Maine, you’ll notice the deceptive scenes showing standing water leading you to believe it is spring, when in fact these scenes were actually taken in a rainy, unusually warm February.
 The scenes where the snow is hanging onto the trees were actually taken in March, due to the FOUR nor’easters we experienced, each a week apart, back in 2018.